Reimbursement Models for Medicaid Agencies and MCOs

 Additional information on NYS related to reimbursement can be found in the New York State Medicaid DPP FFS Policy and Billing Guidelines.

 Effective January 1, 2019 the National DPP lifestyle change program is a Medicaid covered benefit in Oregon.
-To learn more about their benefit please visit the Oregon Medicaid National DPP benefit site.
+To learn more about their benefit please visit the Oregon Medicaid National DPP benefit site and Oregon’s Requirements for National Diabetes Prevention Program Reimbursement document.

-Oregon’s Health Authority (OHA) reimburses for the in-person or online delivery of the National DPP lifestyle change program in fee-for-service Medicaid according to the fee schedules below.
-The maximum reimbursement the CDC-recognized organization would receive using either delivery method over a two-year period is $1,196, and over a one-year period it is $644.
+Oregon’s Health Authority (OHA) reimburses for the in-person, distance learning (a remote two-way telehealth class), and online delivery of the National DPP lifestyle change program in fee-for-service Medicaid according to the fee schedules below.
+The maximum reimbursement the CDC-recognized organization would receive for in-person or distance learning delivery over a two-year period is $1,196, and over a one-year period it is $644.
+For online delivery, the maximum reimbursement over a two-year period is $1,176, and over a one-year period is $588.

 OHA also produced a guide for coordinated care organizations (CCOs) to implement the National DPP lifestyle change program, which includes recommendations for determining a reimbursement methodology for CCOs (see pages 34-35).